GLIMS-RGI/rgi_user_guide/_sources/regions/rgi07.md

 # 07: Svalbard and Jan Mayen

-All glaciers in Svalbard and Jan Mayen.
+This region encompasses all glaciers in Svalbard and Jan Mayen.

 ```{admonition} Subregions
 :class: note, dropdown